SMTorg/smt/doc/_src_docs/applications/Mixed_Hier_usage.rst

 Mixed integer sampling method
 -----------------------------

 In the case of mixed integer sampling, bounds of each x feature have to be adapted to take into account feature types.
-While ``FLOAT`` and ``ORD`` feature still have an interval [lower bound, upper bound], the ``ENUM`` features bounds is defined by giving the enumeration/list of possible values (levels).
+While ``FLOAT`` and ``ORD`` features still have an interval [lower bound, upper bound], the ``ENUM`` feature bounds are defined by giving the enumeration/list of possible values (levels).

 For instance, if we have the following ``xtypes``: ``[FLOAT, ORD, (ENUM, 2), (ENUM, 3)]``, a compatible ``xlimits`` could be ``[[0., 4], [-10, 10], ["blue", "red"], ["short", "medium",  "long"]]``.

 However, the functioning of ``ORD`` is twofold.
-As previously mentioned, it can be used like [lower bound, upper bound], in this case [0,5] will corresponds to [0,1,2,3,4,5].
-But, on the other hand, ``ORD`` can be used as an enumeration/list of possible values (levels), in this case ["0","5","6"] will corresponds to [0,5,6].
+As previously mentioned, it can be used like [lower bound, upper bound], in this case [0,5] will correspond to [0,1,2,3,4,5].
+But, on the other hand, ``ORD`` can be used as an enumeration/list of possible values (levels), in this case ["0","5","6"] will correspond to [0,5,6].

 To use a sampling method with mixed integer typed features, the user instanciates a ``MixedIntegerSamplingMethod`` with a given sampling method.
 The ``MixedIntegerSamplingMethod`` implements the ``SamplingMethod`` interface and decorates the original sampling method to provide a DOE while conforming to integer and categorical types.